ClousTom/ARP---Assignment-1/README.md

-# ARP-Hoist-Assignment
-*Advanced and Robot Programming* (ARP) first assignment.

-## Project made by:

-Claudio Tomaiuolo S5630055

-Barış Aker S5430437
+# Hoist_Simulator (First Assignment for Advanced and Robot Programming)

 ## ncurses installation
 To install the ncurses library, simply open a terminal and type the following command: